pancharasshubham/code_js/README.md

 # revise onces again

 # Projects
-- instagram like app for reels only - inspireX
+- instagram like app for motivation reels - inspireX
+- instagram save page remainder for your all save post/reels/stories